 DO YOU NEED HELP TO BUY?

 Help to Buy is a Government-backed equity scheme available to first-time buyers.
 The new Help to Buy: Equity Loan (2021-2023) helps those who need it the most, first time buyers.

-- Help to Buy is available to all new homebuyers,
+- Help to Buy is available to first time buyers

 - You only need a minimum 5% deposit to qualify

 - The Government will lend you up to 20% of the

 value of your property through an equity loan